Dime Si Recuerdas

 "Dime Si Recuerdas" (English: Tell Me If You Remember) is a song recorded by Puerto Rican reggaetón recording artist Ivy Queen, for the platinum edition of her sixth studio album, Sentimiento (2007).
 It was composed by Queen and Norgie Noriega and produced by Luny Tunes and Noriega.
 Lyrically the song is asking someone if they remember the good memories they shared and the time they spent together.

 The song is a tropical bachata ballad.
 Ivy Queen performed the song as a part of the setlist of her 2008 World Tour which was held from the José Miguel Agrelot Coliseum known as the Coliseum of Puerto Rico in San Juan, Puerto Rico.
-This is the first of two occurrences where a song other than a single released by Ivy Queen has been able to obtain chart success, managing to debut and peak at #35 on the Latin Rhythm Airplay chart; the other being Acércate in 2010.

 Background

 Ivy Queen began working on her sixth studio album in 2006 after divorcing from her husband of nine years.
 Wanting to go in a different direction than her previous albums, she said she wanted to give a 180-degree turn to what people think of reggaetón.
 She explained "Many think reggaetón is just nice rhythms to dance to.
 And they forget there are song-writers and composers, who, like everyone else, also suffer and aspire in love".
 She wanted the album to be about that.
 She said "Love is what makes us write things, what keeps us alive.
 If we did not have love, we would have nothing".
 After the commercial success of the album, which was certified Platinum by the United States Recording Industry Association of America (RIAA), a platinum edition and substantial live album was distributed by Univision and Machete in late-2007 and 2008 respectively.
 Of the seven new tracks featured on the platinum edition was "Dime Si Recuerdas" while a rerecording of the Top 10 hit "Que Lloren" also appears.